-I posit that certain sorts of things are moral facts and that they make certain statements true, statements such as “Doing A1 is wrong,” “Doing A2” is permissible, and so on.
-The way to test whether it is a plausible theory is to see whether the results are plausible.
+There are moral facts that they make certain statements true, statements such as “Doing A1 is wrong,” “Doing A2” is permissible, and so on.
+The way to test whether evolutionary intuitionism is a plausible theory is to see whether the results are plausible.
 If it forbids something that nobody thinks is wrong, there’s a problem.
 If it requires something that everybody thinks is optional, then it has a problem.
 If it permits something that nobody thinks should be allowed, it has a problem.

 We have extended foundational attitudes that depend on our being able to desire to avoid injury, and to prefer our family and friends to strangers when we cannot fulfil our obligations to all.

-Overall, the results are not so weird that the theory could not be a contender.
-I do not think that it is reasonable to try to achieve a higher standard because our intuitions are liable to be distorted because we seldom believe all the relevant truths and we seldom avoid believing all the relevant falsehoods, and ignorance and error can influence our intuitions.
+Overall, the results are reasonable enough.
+There is no point in trying to achieve a higher standard.
+Our intuitions are liable to be distorted because we seldom believe all relevant truths and we seldom avoid believing all relevant falsehoods, and ignorance and error can influence our intuitions.

 Copyright Brian Zamulinski.